 egotistical and hypocritical society", which casts off the elderly and disabled and lets its children starve.

 During the service, a small group of believers carried a cross between 14 "stations" evoking the last hours of Jesus's life during the traditional Via Crucis (Way of the Cross) procession, amid visibly heightened security at the former gladiator battle ground.

 Sitting under a red canopy next to a large cross, Francis listened earlier to a lengthy meditation written by Italian Cardinal Gualtiero Bassetti, who spoke of the darkest moments of humanity, where belief in God is most deeply shaken.

 "Where is God in the extermination camps?
 Where is God in the mines and factories where children work as slaves?
 Where is God in makeshift boats that sink in the sea?", he said in reference to the migrant vessels and the many who have drowned.

-On Saturday, the pontiff will take part in an evening Easter vigil in St Peter's Basilica, before celebrating Easter mass on Sunday and pronouncing the traditional "Urbi et Orbi" blessing to the world.
+, the pontiff will take part in an evening Easter vigil in St Peter's Basilica, before celebrating Easter mass and pronouncing the traditional "Urbi et Orbi" blessing to the world.